AnIkeT126/Hack-The-League/README.md

 # Embracing-Simulacrum
-<h5>Embracing Simulacrum is a auction based app which is mainly focussed on improving the scope of
+<p>Embracing Simulacrum is a auction based app which is mainly focussed on improving the scope of
-artists and artisans all over the globe.Our reputation for trust and authenticity is backed by our unparalleled global network of specialists spanning most of the countries, which include Contemporary Art, Modern and Impressionist Art, Old Masters, Chinese Works of Art, jewelry, watches, wine and spirits, and interiors, among many others.</h5>
+artists and artisans all over the globe.Our reputation for trust and authenticity is backed by our unparalleled global network of specialists spanning most of the countries, which include Contemporary Art, Modern and Impressionist Art, Old Masters, Chinese Works of Art, jewelry, watches, wine and spirits, and interiors, among many others.</p>